-• allocation of purchase prices between various asset categories, including allocations to above and below market leases and the related impact on the recognition of rental income and depreciation and amortization expenses; and

-• assessment of the carrying values and impairments of long lived assets.
+- allocation of purchase prices for property acquisitions between various asset categories, including allocations to above and below market leases and the related impact on the recognition of rental income and depreciation and amortization expenses; and - · assessment of the carrying values and impairments of our properties.

-We allocate the cost of each property investment to various property components such as land, buildings and improvements and intangibles based on their fair values, and each component generally has a different useful life.
-For acquired real estate, we record building, land and improvements, and, if applicable, the value of in-place leases, the fair market value of above or below market leases and tenant relationships at their relative fair value.
+We allocate the cost of each property acquired to various property components and each component generally has a different useful life.
+We record building, land and improvements, and, if applicable, the value of in-place leases, the fair market value of above or below market leases and tenant relationships at their relative fair value.
 We base purchase price allocations and the determination of useful lives on our estimates and, under some circumstances, studies from independent real estate appraisers to provide market information and evaluations that are relevant to our purchase price allocations and determinations of useful lives; however, our management is ultimately responsible for the purchase price allocations and determination of useful lives.

 We compute depreciation expense using the straight line method over estimated useful lives of up to 40 years for buildings and improvements, and up to seven years for personal property.
 We do not depreciate the allocated cost of land.
-We amortize capitalized above market lease values as a reduction to rental income over the terms of the respective leases.
-We amortize capitalized below market lease values as an increase to rental income over the terms of the respective leases.
-We amortize the value of acquired in-place leases exclusive of the value of above market and below market acquired in-place leases to depreciation and amortization over the periods of the respective leases.
-If a lease is terminated prior to its stated expiration, all unamortized amounts relating to that lease are written off.
+We amortize above market lease values as a reduction to rental income over the terms of the respective leases.
+We amortize the value of acquired in-place leases, exclusive of the value of above market and below market acquired in-place leases, to depreciation and amortization over the periods of the respective leases.
+If a lease is terminated prior to its stated expiration, all unamortized amounts relating to that lease are amortized in full at that time.
 Purchase price allocations require us to make certain assumptions and estimates.
-Incorrect assumptions and estimates may result in inaccurate charges to rental income and depreciation and amortization over future periods.
+Incorrect assumptions and estimates may result in inaccurate rental income and depreciation over future periods.

 We periodically evaluate our properties for impairment.
 Impairment indicators may include declining tenant occupancy, our concerns about a tenant's financial condition (which may be affected by a rent default or other information which comes to our attention) or our decision to dispose of an asset before the end of its estimated useful life and legislative, as well as market or industry changes that could permanently reduce the value of a property.
 If indicators of impairment are present, we evaluate the carrying value of the related property by comparing it to the expected future undiscounted cash flows to be generated from that property.
 If the sum of these expected future cash flows is less than the carrying value, we reduce the net carrying value of the property to its fair value.
 This analysis requires us to judge whether indicators of impairment exist and to estimate likely future cash flows.
 The future net undiscounted cash flows are subjective and are based in part on assumptions regarding hold periods, market rents and terminal capitalization rates.
-If we misjudge or estimate incorrectly or if future tenant operations, market or industry factors differ from our expectations, we may record an impairment charge that is inappropriate or fail to record a charge when we should have done so, or the amount of any such charges may be inaccurate.
+If we misjudge or estimate incorrectly or if future tenant operations, market or industry factors differ from our expectations, we may record an impairment that is inappropriate or fail to record an impairment when we should have done so, or the amount of any such impairment may be inaccurate.